khushee12/Call_centre_Dashboard/callcenter_dashboard-main/README.md

 📞 Call Center Dashboard
-This repository contains a Power BI call center dashboard created by Het to monitor and analyze call center performance over a selected period.
+This repository contains a Power BI call center dashboard created by Khushi to monitor and analyze call center performance over a selected period.

 📊 Dashboard Overview
 The dashboard provides key insights into the call center's operations, including: